Shadow AI: managers build tools IT doesn't know about

 Shadow AI is active.
 The tool can generate code, connect to APIs, process data autonomously, and produce new outputs.
 The employee is not just building a tool for themselves.
 They are building a system that others in the company may start using, that connects to customer data, and that nobody planned for.

 Samsung has security experts that most Swedish SMEs will never hire.
-In April 2023, some of them pasted confidential source code into ChatGPT during debugging work.2 No malicious intent.
-The data went to OpenAI’s servers regardless.
-Samsung’s response was not training.
-It was to block AI tools on all devices.
+In April 2023, employees pasted confidential source code into ChatGPT during debugging work.2 TechCrunch reported that Samsung then temporarily restricted generative AI tools on company-owned devices and internal networks while it put security measures in place.2

 That is the point: competence does not protect you.
 Governance does.